The Risks Of Heart Disease

 Want a More Complete Picture?

-If you already know you’re at high risk for heart disease, have had a history of heart disease, or if there’s heart disease in your family, consider a more comprehensive test which will give you and your healthcare provider more advanced diagnostics.
+If you already know you’re at high risk for heart disease, have had a history of heart disease, or if there’s heart disease in your family, consider a more comprehensive heart health test that will give you and your healthcare provider more advanced diagnostics.

 Again, these tests can now be ordered online without a doctor’s order or involving your insurance company.
 Tests such as Personalabs Comprehensive Healthy Heart Profile provide detailed information necessary to determine potential treatment options.